schapi-create/apidoc-rpc-uat/md_files/README.md

 ## How to enable the Web API on RP-C

-1. Please update the RP-C with firmware which supports Web Service Feature.
+1. Update the RP-C with firmware which supports Web Service Feature.

 2. Configure Web Service Settings.